Bryukh/checkio-articles/brackets.md

 ## Stack Solution

-I've solved this mission with a [stack][wiki-stack].
+I've solved this mission myself, using a [stack][wiki-stack].
 Iterate a given text symbol by symbol.
-- if a character is not a bracket then skip it;
+- If a character is not a bracket then skip it,
-- if a character is an opened bracket then put in the stack;
+- If a character is an opened bracket then put in the stack,
-- if a character is a closed bracket, then try to take the top element of the stack and check whether they form a pair of identical brackets: "()", "[]" or "{}".
+- If a character is a closed bracket, then try to take the top element of the stack and check whether they form a pair of identical brackets: "()", "[]" or "{}".

-If we try to take an element from the stack and it's an empty or after checking all symbols the stack is not an empty, then our expression is wrong.
+If we try to take an element from the stack and it's empty, or after checking all symbols the stack is not an empty, then our expression is wrong.

 ```python